About

 Deprecated

-The original post has been preserved below.
+The original post is below.

-About
+# About

 The RTSPtoWeb add-on lets you convert your RTSP streams to WebRTC, HLS, LL HLS, or even mirror as a RTSP stream.
 The RTSPtoWeb add-on is a packaging of the existing project GitHub - deepch/RTSPtoWeb: RTSP Stream to WebBrowser which is an improved version of GitHub - deepch/RTSPtoWebRTC: RTSP to WebRTC use Pion WebRTC project.